Warning: This blog post (learning to dry camp) might make you a better human.

-When possible, unpackage as many of your food items as possible before your trip and dispose of the excess to help save space.
+When possible, unpackage as many of your food items as possible before your trip.
+Dispose of the excess to help save space.

-I store my trash in the bed of my truck in a special collapsible can.
-Some people store it in the basement of their motorhome.
+I store my trash in the bed of my truck in a collapsible can.
+Some people keep it in the basement of their motorhome.

 There are a variety of ways you can store it.

-You will really see/feel how much waste you product when you don't have a giant city trash can outside your door to throw everything into.
+You really see/feel how much waste you produce when you don't have a giant city trash can outside your door to throw everything into.

-You really see the effects of EVERYTHING we buy.
+You see the effects of EVERYTHING we buy.
 It all becomes trash.